austinndo/Noucleus/README.md

 #### ** For educational purposes ONLY.
 Sequences stored in this app are not verified sgRNA designs and should not be referenced for actual edits. **

+#### Currently the default value of passwordDigest in user model is 'crispr.'
+Will update with hashed passwords once user auth is implemented.

 ---

 ## **_Project Development_**